Anglia Square

-Anglia Square is a shopping centre in the north of Norwich city centre, in Norfolk, England.
+Anglia Square was a shopping centre in the north of Norwich city centre, in Norfolk, England.
 Opened in 1970, it was part of a larger Norwich redevelopment during this period, which was also complemented by the establishment of the nearby HMSO building, Sovereign House, which opened in 1969.
 The square took six years to build, but was never actually finished.

 Pedestrian shop-lined walkways lead onto Anglia Square which was originally open to the elements but is now partially covered by a steel and glass structure – added in the late 20th century.
 The red brick and concrete buildings are finished in the brutalist style.
 Forming the western boundary of the centre is the former HMSO building, Sovereign House.
 The building now stands empty and due for demolition.

 In 2014, the centre was bought by investment manager Threadneedle Investments for £7.5 million.
 In early 2018, Weston Homes and landowner Columbia Threadneedle submitted regeneration plans for the site, which included a controversial 25-storey tower block, but due to intervention, subsequent plans reduced the height to 20-storey.
 The updated plans were rejected in 2020 by the secretary of state, Robert Jenrick.
-Subsequently, in April 2021, the developer announced it would work on new proposals for the site.
+Subsequently, in April 2021, the developer announced it would work on new proposals for the site; The revised plans were approved by the city council in April 2023, but these plans were later scrapped in February 2024 when the developer pulled out of the project.

+In December 2024, Norwich City Council purchased the site with grant funding from Homes England.
+Anglia Square is currently set to be demolished in July 2025, with plans in place to build over 1000 new homes, along with new retail and office spaces.

 History

 Stump Cross and Botolph Street

-The area where Anglia Square stands today was part of the Saxon settlement of Northwic, which was defended by Anglo-Scandinavian defensive ditches running along what is now Botolph Street and Anglia Square car park.
+The area where Anglia Square stands today was part of the Saxon settlement of Norwich, which was defended by Anglo-Scandinavian defensive ditches running along what is now Botolph Street and Anglia Square car park.
 Magdalen Street and St Augustine's, which are two of the oldest streets in Norwich, date back to those times.
-During the 19th century, a Crape Manufactory – a factory which produced a fabric often worn when mourning, was built where Anglia Square now stands.
+During the 19th century, a Crepe Manufactory – a factory which produced a fabric often worn when mourning, was built where Anglia Square now stands.
 The area was badly bombed during the Baedeker raids in April 1942, during World War II and the area was deemed suitable for post-war development.